-- 12 I entreat you, then, friends, by the mercies of God, to offer your bodies as a living and holy sacrifice, acceptable to God, for this - is your rational worship.
-Do not conform to the fashion of this world; but be transformed by the complete change that has come over your minds, so that you may discern what God's will is all that is good, acceptable, and perfect. - In fulfillment of the charge with which I have been entrusted, I tell every one of you not to think more highly of himself than he ought to think, but to think until he learns to think soberly

-- in accordance with the measure of faith that God has allotted - 4 to each.
-For, just as in the human body there is a union of many - 5 parts, and each part has its own function, so we, by our union in Christ, many though we are, form but one body, and individ- - 6 ually we are related one to another as its parts.
-Since our gifts differ in accordance with the particular charge entrusted to us, if our gift is to preach, let our preaching correspond to our faith; - 7 if it is to minister to others, let us devote ourselves to our min- - 8 istry; the teacher to their teaching, the counselor to their counsel.
-Let the person who gives in charity do so with a generous heart; let the person who is in authority exercise due diligence; let the - 9 person who shows kindness do so in a cheerful spirit.
-Let your - 10 love be sincere.
+- 12 I entreat you, then, friends, by the mercies of God, to offer your bodies as a living and holy sacrifice, acceptable to God, for this - 2 is your rational worship.
+Do not conform to the fashion of this world; but be transformed by the complete change that has come over your minds, so that you may discern what God's will is all that is good, acceptable, and perfect. - In fulfillment of the charge with which I have been entrusted, I tell every one of you not to think more highly of themselves than they ought to think, but to think until they learn to think soberly - in accordance with the measure of faith that God has 4 allotted to each.
+For, just as in the human body there is a union 5 of many parts, and each part has its own function, so we, by our union in Christ, many though we are, form but one body, and 6 individually we are related one to another as its parts.
+Since our gifts differ in accordance with the particular charge entrusted to us, if our gift is to preach, let our preaching correspond to our faith; if it is to minister to others, let us devote ourselves to our ministry; the teacher to their teaching, the counselor to their counsel.
+Let the person who gives in charity do so with a generous heart; let the person who is in authority exercise due diligence; let the person who shows kindness do so in a cheerful spirit.
+Let your love be sincere.
 Hate the wrong; cling to the right.
-In the love of the community of the Lord's followers, be affectionate to one another; in showing respect, set an example of deference to one - 11 another; never flagging in zeal; fervent in spirit; serving the Mas- - 12 ter; rejoicing in your hope; steadfast under persecution; perse- - 13 vering in prayer; relieving the wants of Christ's people; devoted - 14 to hospitality.
-Bless your persecutors bless and never curse. - 15 Rejoice with those who are rejoicing, and weep with those who - are weeping.
-Let the same spirit of sympathy animate you all, not a spirit of pride; enjoy the company of ordinary people.
-Do - not think too highly of yourselves.
-Never return injury for injury. - Aim at doing what everyone will recognize as honorable.
-If it is possible, as far as rests with you, live peaceably with everyone. - Never avenge yourselves, dear friends, but make way for the wrath of God; for scripture declares "It is for me to avenge, I - will requite," says the Lord.'
-Rather 'If your enemy is hungry, feed him; if he is thirsty, give him to drink.
-By doing this you - will heap coals of fire on his head.'
-Never be conquered by evil, but conquer evil with good. - 13 Let everyone obey the supreme Authorities.
-For no Authority exists except by the will of God, and the existing Authorities have - been appointed by God.
-Therefore he who sets himself against the authorities is resisting God's appointment, and those who
+In the love of the community of the Lord's followers, be affectionate to one another; in showing respect, set an example of deference to one another; never flagging in zeal; fervent in 11 spirit; serving the Master; rejoicing in your hope; steadfast under persecution; persevering in prayer; relieving the wants of 13 Christ's people; devoted to hospitality.
+Bless your persecutors 14 - bless and never curse.
+Rejoice with those who are rejoicing, 15 and weep with those who are weeping.
+Let the same spirit of 16 sympathy animate you all, not a spirit of pride; enjoy the company of ordinary people.
+Do not think too highly of yourselves.
+17 Never return injury for injury.
+Aim at doing what everyone will recognize as honorable.
+If it is possible, as far as rests with you, live peaceably with everyone.
+Never avenge yourselves, dear friends, but make way for the wrath of God; for scripture declares - "It is for me to avenge, I will requite," says the Lord."
+Rather - 'If your enemy is hungry, feed him; if he is thirsty, give him to drink.
+By doing this you will heap coals of fire on his 21 head.'
+Never be conquered by evil, but conquer evil with good.
+Let everyone obey the supreme authorities.
+For no authority 13 exists except by the will of God, and the existing authorities have 2 been appointed by God.
+Therefore the one who sets themself against the authorities is resisting God's appointment, and those